• info@al-dirassa.com

 Conclusion

 In conclusion, while complete mastery of the Arabic language may not be obligatory for all Muslims, it is essential for fulfilling certain acts of worship, such as prayer.
 Furthermore, mastering Arabic opens the doors to a deeper understanding of the Quran and the teachings of Prophet Muhammad (peace be upon him).
 Learning Arabic, even at a basic level, is therefore a recommended path for any Muslim seeking to enrich their spirituality and practice of Islam.
+Want to learn Arabic?
+Join our online courses at Al-Dirassa Institute to master the language of the Quran and deepen your understanding of the religion.

 Laura Pociene